gbv/coli-ana/README.md

 Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

-The response header `coli-ana-backend` will contain the backend used for the analysis (either "vc_day_srv" ~~or "database"~~the database backend is not used anymore).
+The response header `coli-ana-backend` will contain the backend used for the analysis (either "vc_day_srv" ~~or "database"~~ - the database backend is not used anymore).
 If multiple numbers are analyzed, the backend for the last analyzed number in the list is returned.

 ## Maintainers
 - [@stefandesu](https://github.com/stefandesu)